GasFoodLogic/recipes/eggnogg.md

-# My eggnog recipe (based on historic American recipes)
+# My eggnog recipe (interated over a synthesis of historic American recipes)

 Ingredients for about 1-1.5 liters of nog (depending on booze)